babelsociety/website/content/manifest/index.md

 ## Retirement

 It will be possible for all members to retire once they are 60 years old, i.e. they will be exempt from having to participate in any productive activity.
 In special cases, such as due to medical conditions, you may be able to retire early.
 In this case, we must file a [project](#projects) in order to document what happened and allow everyone to carry out the necessary checks.
 The exemption is to be considered optional, we would be able to join back the workforce whenever we want.

 ## Waiting Lists

 We may find ourselves in a situation where the demand for a particular good or service is higher than the society can produce.
 Part of the problem is solved through the [budgeting system](#expensive-goods), but the problem remains for requesting substantial resources for research or starting a business.
-To overcome this problem, priority waiting lists will be established based on some factors and possibly [Awards](#awards).
-For example, in the event of a pandemic, priority will be given to treating the most affected groups.
+To overcome this problem, priority waiting lists will be established based on some factors.
+For example, in the event of a pandemic, priority should be given to treating the most affected groups.

 By priority waiting lists we mean a system in which the first one to enqueue will be served, then the second and so on, until the list is exhausted; however, people with higher priority will be placed closer to the top of the list than they normally would.
 This system must be calibrated in such a way that all those enqueued will have their turn within a reasonable delay.